nimazzo/llvm-test/README.md

 ```

 ### Set up Environment Variables
 `llvm-sys` needs to be able to find the local LLVM installation.
-It should normally be able to find it automatically, if `LLVM/bin` is in your `PATH`, but you may also have to set the `LLVM_SYS_130_PREFIX` variable to point to the LLVM installation directory.
+It should normally be able to find it automatically, if `LLVM/bin` is in your `PATH`.
+If you have multiple local LLVM versions installed, you have to manually set the `LLVM_SYS_130_PREFIX` environment variable to point to the correct LLVM installation directory.

 + Make sure `LLVM/bin` is in your `PATH`.
-+ `LLVM_SYS_130_PREFIX`: Path to the LLVM 13 installation directory.
++ `LLVM_SYS_130_PREFIX`: Path to the LLVM 13 installation directory (if using multiple LLVM versions).

 ## Usage